sr-bioin/scRNA_Seq/README.md

 6. Heading
    This sentence is indented to match the heading.
 This sentence is indented to match the heading.

-☑ 1).
+✔ 1).
 Merge two data sets

 It involves combining the gene expression data of two or more single-separate experiments into a unified dataset.
-Covariance computed by biological conditions.
+C is biological conditions.
 Seurat, Harmony, LIGER, MNN, CSS approaches.

-a). **Seurat integration**
+&nbsp;&nbsp;&nbsp;a). **Seurat integration**
-   Seurat v5 offers a streamlined approach to data integration, primarily in low-dimensional space.
+&nbsp;&nbsp;&nbsp;Seurat v5 offers a streamlined approach to data integration, primarily in low-dimensional space.
-   This includes handling between experimental conditions or sequencing runs.
+&nbsp;&nbsp;&nbsp;This includes handling between experimental conditions or sequencing runs.